EgbertRijke/egbertrijke.github.io/number-theory-notes.md

 - Prerequisites: None
 - Language: English
 - Institution: Johns Hopkins University
-- Description: Freely available notes for an undergraduate course on number theory, with an emphasis on proof-writing, history, structural thinking, the central theorems of elementary number theory, and extensive exercises carefully categorized by skill level.
+- Description: Freely available notes for an undergraduate course on number theory, with an emphasis on proof-writing, history, structural thinking, the central theorems of elementary number theory, and an extensive set of exercises carefully categorized by skill level.
 - URL: [https://egbertrijke.github.io/number-theory-notes.html](https://egbertrijke.github.io/number-theory-notes.html)